getcake/mhdcrime/README.md

 ## Features

-- A comprehensive map of all reported incidents in the town of Marblehead dating back to 2019, comlete with search functionality and filters.
+- A comprehensive map of all reported incidents in the town of Marblehead dating back to 2019, complete with search functionality and filters.
 - A live community map with the ability to create, edit, and remove user provided reports, complete with local police & fire dispatch feed

 ## Setup